sjoconnor/fitocracy-api/README.md

 # TODO

+* Switch to POSTS and set up a form accepting a username/password combination
 * Should not have to log in for every request
 	* Keep user session around
 * Actually look up the lifts for a specific exercise